RFNajera/Biostats-Walkthrough/index.md

 ```

 ### Question: Is birth weight normally distributed in the population?
+Use the procedures above to confirm this.

 ### Question: Is weight gained during pregnancy normally distributed in the population?
+Use the procedures above to confirm this.

 ### Question: Are there outliers in the birth weight of the babies?
+To dinf outliers, we can use a [box plot](https://www.purplemath.com/modules/boxwhisk3.htm)

 # Correlation